 But this business about camp – well, that’s where the reality really sank in.
 Her first sleep away camp – a full week! – brought with it loads of excitement, perhaps a little apprehension, and the realization that she is getting older.
 I admit that I was more excited for her than anything, because I have such fond memories of summers away at camp and the adventures I had.
 Her first night away, however, I couldn’t believe how much I wanted to check in on her.
 For the first time ever, I couldn’t simply text a parent or chaperone and see if all was well.
 Seven days and six nights without knowing – it’s a little weird, I have to admit!

-The morning after she left for camp, I set out to make waffles for breakfast and felt the quiet in the house.
+The morning after she left for camp, I set out to make these Chocolate Zucchini Belgian Waffles for breakfast and felt the quiet in the house.
 I actually felt a little guilty making something chocolatey and decadent without her!
 But I knew that my little guy (who let’s face it, is not so little anymore either) was looking forward to Sunday waffles, whether his big sister was home or not.

 I grabbed a couple of zucchinis and started grating – summer squash season is here, and if you know anything about me, you just know that I have this thing for baking with them and turning them into sweet treats.
 Bonus points if there’s chocolate involved.